The primary purpose of the equipment must be biomedical research.

 Applications must consist of a single piece of capital equipment, although this can include equipment that requires assembly or involves several components (not necessarily physically linked) provided they constitute a single technology platform.

-Applications may seek the cost of capital equipment over £100,000, including VAT, requested under the ‘directly incurred equipment’ heading only.
+Applications may seek the cost of capital equipment over £100,000, (including VAT, if payable) requested under the ‘directly incurred equipment’ heading only.

 Contributions from the host institution or institutions and other external sources are encouraged but not mandatory.

-It is expected that awards would be made in quarter three 2022.
-Successful applicants need to complete their spending by 31 March 2023.
+It is expected that awards would be made by quarter one in the 2023 to 2024 financial year.
+Successful applicants need to complete their spending by 31 March 2024.

 Costs such as initial installation or service maintenance contracts can be included if they are one-off costs and part of the manufacturer’s offer.
 These costs should be included in the equipment quotation.

-Should the expected length of the contract exceed 30 months past the end date, then the cost included in the application should be reduced on a pro-rata basis so as to fit within the conditions as stated.
+Service maintenance contracts up to 5 years in duration may be included but the contract cost must be paid by 31 March 2024.
+Should the expected length of the contract exceed 5 years in duration, then the cost included in the application should be reduced on a pro rata basis to fit within the conditions as stated.

 MRC expects that institutions will make longer term arrangements to ensure appropriate ongoing support over the lifetime of the equipment.
 Separately negotiated service contracts are not eligible for this opportunity.